 Rental Property Calculator

-The Rental Property Calculator is an easy way to quickly calculate the expected returns on a potential rental property purchase.
+The Rental Property Calculator is an easy Excel spreadsheet calculator that can quickly determine the expected returns on a potential rental property purchase.
 Or, you can use it to calculate what you are currently earning on a property you already own.
 You simply input a few numbers (such as purchase price, rental income, financing costs, and monthly expenses) and you will quickly be able to see the anticipated Cap Rate and Cash-on-Cash Return for the property.
 Use this calculator and take the complex work out of evaluating your return on investment!

 What is the return

 Use this rental property calculator to quickly sort good deals from bad deals!

 This calculator was developed by an actual rental property investor based on calculations taught by Hipster.
 This calculator has been used to evaluate hundreds of rental properties!

 Disclaimer: Just because the numbers look good on an investment property does not mean the property is a good investment.